qgis/QGIS-Enhancement-Proposals/qep-415-dependancy-graph-processing-model.md

 * Performance, execution speed

-kahn’s algorithm offers already better performance than the current implementation, but the kahn’s algorithm can also be adapted to be parallelized to compute independent branches concurrently.
+kahn’s algorithm offers already better performance than the current implementation, but The bulk of performances would be drawn optimization on the directed acyclic graph, like the kahn’s algorithm can also be adapted to be parallelized to compute independent branches concurrently.

 *Schutte, J. (2013).
 Implementing Parallel Topological Sort in a Java Graph Library [Master's thesis, University of Twente].*